Practice & Projects · OrevateAI

 However, even with the creation of 435, the demand for numbers within the area code 801 footprint continued its relentless upward climb.
 The Wasatch Front proved to be a magnet for both new residents and burgeoning industries, particularly in technology and healthcare.
 Recognizing that another geographic split would be overly disruptive and inefficient for such a concentrated urban area, authorities introduced an overlay area code.
 This led to the activation of area code 385 in 2008.

 The introduction of area code 385 as an overlay for the 801 region changed how people dialed numbers within this specific geographic area.
 An overlay means that both area code 801 and area code 385 now serve the exact same geographical territory.
 This necessitated ten-digit dialing for all local calls within the region, even if you were calling someone just down the street who also had an 801 number.
 While initially a minor adjustment for many, this change became a permanent fixture of telecommunication in the Wasatch Front, ensuring a vast pool of available phone numbers without further fragmenting the region.
+As of April 2026, the 385 overlay continues to provide essential number capacity, supporting the area’s robust economic growth.

 Area Code 801 Today: A Hub of Innovation

 Today, area code 801 remains a vibrant symbol of Utah’s economic and cultural engine.
 It represents the heart of “Silicon Slopes,” a thriving tech industry that has drawn national attention and investment.
 Major universities, like the University of Utah and Brigham Young University, contribute to the area’s intellectual capital and innovative spirit, all operating under the umbrella of area code 801 (and its 385 counterpart).
-It’s where major sports teams play, where cultural festivals take place, and where countless daily interactions happen, all facilitated by the underlying numbering system.
+It’s where major sports teams play, where cultural festivals take place, and where countless daily interactions happen, all facilitated by the underlying telecommunications network.

 Frequently Asked Questions